-Civil Code section 1946.1 requires that a landlord give a residential non-fixed term tenant who has resided in the unit for at least one year at least 60-days’ notice of termination.
+Civil Code section 1946.1 requires that a landlord give a residential non-fixed term tenant who has resided in the unit for at least one year at least 60-day notice of termination.
 If a jurisdiction is not subject to local rent control, a landlord typically does not need to state his or her reason for serving the notice—the notice to terminate can be served for any reason or no reason at all.
 (See People ex rel.
 Dept. of Transp. v.
 Lucero (1980) 114 Cal.3d 166, 174-176.)
 However, a landlord is not permitted to evict a tenant for retaliatory reasons.
 (Civ.
 Code § 1942.5) Accordingly, a landlord can avoid a successful retaliatory eviction defense by providing the tenant a “good faith” reason for his or her eviction in the notice to terminate.
 (Civ.
 Code § 1942.5(e).)
 On the other hand, in rent controlled jurisdictions, a good faith reason is generally mandatory (e.g., Los Angeles, San Francisco, and West Hollywood).
 (Cal.
 Prac.
 Guide Landlord-Tenant Ch.
 7-C.)

 Further, a 60-day notice must: (1) be in writing; (2) unequivocally demand termination of the tenancy in no less than 60 days; and (3) contain a statement regarding reclaiming abandoned personal property.
 (Civ.
 Code §§ 1946, 1946 (h); Turney v.
 Collins (1941) 48 Cal.2d 381, 391-392.)
 Accordingly, if a notice does not contain all of the following, it will be deemed invalid and will affect the landlords ability to bring an unlawful detainer action.
 Further, rent controlled jurisdictions may impose additional notice requirements.